thysultan/wam.js/README.md

 ## Context

 The `context` object and `next` function are the two arguments passed to every middlware function.
-We will start with context and what you can do with it, though if you've used [Koa](https://github.com/koajs/koa) before you probably know all of this.
+We will start with context and what you can do with it, though if you've used [Koa](https://github.com/koajs/koa) before you are probably familiar with this.

 ```javascript
 {